fizakhan90/graminswasthya/README.md

 - Git (with Git LFS if you wish to track large files)
 - A device or emulator for running the app

+Note : Since we werent able to integrate the biobertmodel due to some issues, we completed the functionality using Gemini API